Table of Contents

 1. What is 360-degree feedback?

 360-degree feedback is a process of gathering different perspectives from groups of individuals about a focal person’s on-the-job performance.
 In other words, multiple raters evaluate their perceptions of an individual’s performance levels.
 Because there are multiple individuals providing ratings, the results are anonymous which in turn, leads to more honest feedback.
 Often times the 360-degree survey feedback then becomes the kick start of a developmental process within the organization.
+The whole idea of the 360 degree feedback system is to drive results for the organization.

 360 was named such because traditionally there were always 4 perspectives of data obtained: self, manager, peers, and direct reports.
 However, today there can be more or less rater groups used, and even those that go beyond the boundaries of the organization (i.e., customers).